 The propeller sputtered to a standstill.
 I was engulfed by the sounds of the jungle.
 On the airfield were the Huaorani men, watching us intently.
 Their bodies were completely naked except for a piece of string around their waists that secured their penises upright against their bellies.
 Some had blowguns in their hands, while others had clubs, spears and axes.
 Bare-breasted women were sitting on their grass skirts a little further away next to their homes.
 This sight took me back a thousand years.
 I had arrived into a virgin world; a world suspended in time where the past, present and future merged, and obeyed the natural rhythm of the jungle.

-I've always imagined life as a vessel of experiences, heading into a vast sea of uncertainty.
-Without a map, without a guide, many fear the unknown and limit their experiences to the illusion of security and comfort.
+I've always imagined a person as a vessel of experiences, heading into a vast sea of uncertainty.
+Without a map, without a guide, many fear the unknown, and limit their experiences to the illusion of security and comfort.
 Others learn to trust life, moving with it through the darkness and the storms, finding thrill in the unknown, and allowing life to naturally find its own course.
-For them, each step through the darkness is a discovery of an inner voyage.
+For them, each step through the darkness is a discovery, an inner discovery.
 And in these discoveries lie dormant a powerful awareness.

 POLAROIDS FROM THE JUNGLE, AMAZON, ECUADOR, 2001

 some energy.
 It was overwhelming.
 Dawn's early light turned the high clouds into swaths of burnt orange and flaming red.
 Slowly, the sun rose through the branches and blinded me with a pristine light.